0

 4. Place both baking pans in the hot oven.
 Toast the bread until golden and crisp, 15 – 20 minutes, tossing once.
 Roast the lemon until touched with char and deeply caramelized, 12 – 15 minutes.

-I posted a similar pilaf recipe a while back; this version is easier, quicker and uses the option of olive oil, or if you prefer, replace it with ghee.
+I posted a similar pilaf recipe a while back; this version is easier and quicker and uses the option of olive oil, or if you prefer, replace it with ghee.
 I change the vegetables to what I have in the garden, sometimes using thinly sliced potatoes, fennel, zucchini or freshly picked sweet peas.
 It is easy to swap the vegetables around.
 If the season or garden is overgrown with parsley, coriander or similar soft herbs, they can be used instead.

 • Wash the rice to remove any surface starch, which might make it sticky.